tosc/vim/README.md

 * Look into why vim is so slow when my VH is offline.

 ### Mid
-* VimHelper
-	Check if you can make python focus other vim instance.
-If so, add other vims buffers to ö and make them switchable with ö.
 * Find better way of calling help, make it so that I can use autocompletetion.
 * Fix bug with unite and buffers (seems to happen when you have an empty buffer)